dfinke/dfinke.github.io/_posts/2018-01-23-PowerShell-Testing-Your-Scripts-For-v5-and-v6.md

     - PowerShell
 ---

-## PowerShell, GitHub and Appveryor
+## PowerShell, GitHub and Appveyor

 In this post I'll walk through how to use [GitHub](https://github.com/) and [Appveyor](https://www.appveyor.com/) to quickly and easily run your PowerShell Pester tests in both v5 and V6 of PowerShell.
 This way you'll have confidence in your scripts being able to run across versions.